An Interview with ANALOGUE SOLUTIONS’ Tom Carpenter

 The Synth Britannia explosion was partly initiated by affordable synths coming from Japan by Korg, Roland and Yamaha.
 What main differences in usability and sound were there in your opinion compared to synths from American manufacturers like Oberheim, Moog, ARP and Sequential Circuits?

 All this happened before I really got into synths.
 Most of those guys were fading or slowly converting to digital.
 I was in my mid-teens when I got into synths, and synths like the DX7 were just released.
 Drum machines were just going digital.
 Products like the Prophet VS – hybrids.
 The ‘new’ sound was digital.
 Looking back, you could summarise in saying the US synths were phatter and the Japanese weedier though Roland were less so.

+But I love all analogue synths.
+I know some synths are better or have more features, but give me any analogue synth, and as long as it has a way of being sequenced (CV or MIDI), I’ll use it.
 In the early 90s, I had really basic monosynths like a couple of SH09s, SH101, Rogue, CS40M, TR606, etc. Nothing mind blowing, but I used to run all this stuff live and it sounded amazing!
 Though I would’ve loved a big Moog modular, or Prophet 5 or whatever, I am happy to use anything.

 Were the affordable digital synths like the Yamaha DX7 and later the Roland D50 a death nail for creativity in electronic music for a number of years?